The Sacrament of Baptism

 July 21, 2018 – immediately following the 9 AM Mass

 September TBA, 2018 – immediately following the 9 AM Mass

 Parents must be registered parishioners of St. Mark Parish, and in good standing with the Catholic Church, by regularly practicing the faith and adhering to the teachings of the Church.
 This includes attending Mass every Sunday and on all Holy Days of Obligation as well as receiving the sacrament of Reconciliation at least once a year, and educating yourselves and your family on the teachings of the Catholic Church.
 At least one of the parents is required to vow to raise the child in the practice of the faith which includes instructing the child in the ways of the faith and presenting their child to receive all other sacraments, including First Holy Communion around the age of 7 and Confirmation around the age of 16.
 The pastor may determine that baptism is to be delayed if there is a lack of intent on the part of the parents to raise the child in the Catholic faith.

 Because the sacrament of Baptism is a public sacrament, private individual Baptisms are not available.
 Baptisms are usually scheduled the third Saturday of the month at 10 AM (please see the schedule listed above).
 Invitations and/or plans should not be made or sent out until ALL of the following steps have been completed:

-- An “Infant/Child Baptism Registration Form“, “Infant/Child Baptism Information Form” and all “Godparent Commitment Form(s)” have been read, completed, and submitted to Veronica Olson in the Parish Office (they are all located to the right of this page for download);
+- An “Infant/Child Baptism Registration Form“, “Infant/Child Baptism Information Form” and all “Godparent Commitment Form(s)” have been read, completed, and submitted to Veronica Olson in the Parish Office (click on each title to download the PDFs);

 - A copy of the child’s Birth Certificate has been submitted to Veronica Olson in the Parish Office;